Chronic Pain Management With Holistic Medicine

-Our research has proven that continuous use of opiate medications causes deficiencies of the calming brain chemicals Serotonin and Taurine which subsequently causes the brain’s emotional center, deep limbic system, to become severely overactive resulting in chronic pain.
+Our research has proven that continuous use of opiate medications causes deficiencies of the calming brain chemicals Serotonin and Taurine which subsequently causes the brain’s emotional center, the deep limbic system, to become severely overactive, resulting in chronic pain.

 Are You Experiencing Chronic Pain Symptoms?

 Shooting Or Burning Pain

 Immune System Weakened or Disabilities

 Prescribing Opioid medication (narcotic pain medication) is not the proper treatment for your Chronic Pain.
 Dr. Sponaugle’s research has also proven that opiate pain medications suppress the hormonal output of the brain’s pituitary gland causing the following hormonal deficiencies.

 The adrenal glands sit on top of our kidneys.
 They make Adrenaline [Epinephrine] Cortisol and DHEA.

 Progesterone converts into another hormone, allopregnanolone, which activates the brain’s Xanax receptors, the GABA receptors.
 Females should think of Progesterone as their Xanax hormone.
 Opiate-induced Progesterone deficiency obviously causes increased electrical current throughout the brain and body – thus any electrical pain signal will be amplified.
 The ultimate result of taking opiate pain medication on a daily basis is a myriad of detrimental biochemical changes that make the brain more sensitive to physical pain!.
 Opioid dependent patients also suffer symptoms of depression, anxiety, insomnia, memory loss, chronic fatigue, weakness, lethargy, bone loss, muscle loss, weakened immune function, insulin resistance, metabolic syndrome, and increased risk of heart attack and stroke.